dafer45/TBTK/doc/Manual.md

 Let us for example consider the case where the substrate above has different number of orbitals for the different sublatice sites.
 In this case it is an error to write the indices on the form {subsystem, x, y, z, orbital, sublattice}, because the orbitals run over different numbers of orbitals even though they can have identical values for all the subindices to the left of the orbital subindex.
 The original subindex order {subsystem, x, y, z, sublattice, orbital} given above does not have this problem though, since the sublattice index stands to the left of the orbital subindex and is different for the different sites.
-In general, ordering the subindices with "less local" subindices to the left should almost allways resolve such issues.
+In general, ordering the subindices with "less local" subindices to the left should almost always resolve such issues.

 @page Model Model